Unirep/Unirep/README.md

 ​
 ## 💡 About Unirep
-**UniRep** is a *private* and *non-repudiable* **reputation system**.
-Users can receive positive and negative reputation from attesters, and voluntarily prove that they have at least certain amount of reputation without revealing the exact amount.
-Moreover, users cannot refuse to receive reputation from an attester.
+**UniRep** is a *private* and *non-repudiable* **data system**.
+Users can receive attestations from attesters, and voluntarily prove that they have at least certain amount of data without revealing the exact amount.
+Moreover, users cannot refuse to receive attestations from an attester.

 ## 📘 Documentation